robeespi/robeespi/README.md

 ## Hi there I'm Rob, a data scientist, keen to  have fun here 👋

-🤔  Interested on the full cycle of machine learning/artificial intelligence applications to solve challenges that make a meaningful difference and keep me learning and growing.
+🤔  Interested on the full cycle of machine learning/artificial intelligence applications to solve business challenges that make a meaningful difference and keep me learning and growing.

 🔭 My particulars interests lies on meta-learning, deep learning and markov chain models by including tasks such as knowledge graphs, anomaly detection, time series to name a few.

-📫 How to reach me: shoot me an email is the fastest way to reach me out
+📫 How to reach me: shoot me an email

 ### Languages and Tools stats: